obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

 ```

-In fact, to do the team one, we just call the individual one but pass in the values we want.
+In fact, to do the team one, we just call the individual one but pass in the default values we want.

 ```python